the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 The last example shows two cases of mutability on arrays which are often major causes for unpredicted behavior (read: bugs): First, there are built-in array methods (e.g. `push()`, `pop()`) which mutate arrays.
 In this example, adding an item to a list with `push()` will mutate the original array.
 But that's not everything to it.
 Second, if another array (here: `b`) is based on an array (here: `a`), mutating the original array will change the other array too (ripple effect).

 Most developers discovering the mutability of arrays (and objects) have their struggle with it.
 What's the benefit of mutating the original array plus causing ripple effects when variables depend on each other?
 Imagine an ecommerce application where you have a shopping basket.
 The shopping basket lists 5 items that you wanna buy.
-As a developer, you know that this list is an array with 5 objects whereas each object has a title, price and so on.
+Now as a developer, you know that this list is an array with 5 objects whereas each object has a title, price and so on.
 The benefit of mutability would be that you can change the variable once (e.g. remove an item from the shopping basket) and it would be reflected everywhere in the application.

 ![](images/mutation-benefit.png)

 However, even though this may be a great implementation detail of the language itself, because it takes care of these updates for you, often it causes more harm than good.
 Especially these ripple effects throughout the application are a major cause for bugs in modern applications.
 Hence, developers try to avoid mutability in favor of immutability to achieve predictability rather than convencience.
 Meaning: Developers do not change arrays or objects, but instead create new values out of them and assign these to new variables.
-So the original variable/value pair stays instact.
+So the original variable/value pair stays intact.
 In the following, I want to give you some tools to avoid mutability on arrays (and objects) and embrace immutability instead.

 ### Immutable Tool 1: Immutable Methods